CCrocilla/quiz-for-fun/README.md

 <details>
     <summary>Description</summary>

-- Users can use this page of the website to provide a general feedback, subscribe for the newsletter, report issues or send a quiz.
+- Users can use this page of the website to subscribe for the newsletter, provide a general feedback or report issues.
 </details>

 <details>